venpopov/chkptstanr/index.md

   These instances are "a cost-effective choice if you can be flexible about when your applications run and if your applications can be *interrupted* [emphasis added]".

+  **chkptstanr** thus allows for taking advantage of spot instances by enabling "interruptions" during model fitting.
+This can reduce the cost by 90 %.